 Storytelling is as old as mankind and plays an important role in society.
 It benefits the teller who relives the experience.
 Whether the experience is good or bad, the telling thereof is liberating.
-It benefits the reader because every story has a vein of gold.
+It also benefits the reader because every story has a vein of gold.

 It is a gift to be able to create poetry.
 Whether the words are soft and gentle or harsh and searing, they are valuable to us.
-Please share your poetry and perhaps the context.
-We would love to share it with others.